degordian/Animicons/README.md

 ```

 ### Define StarIconStyle with parent AnimiconStyle.
-Background color is the color of the appearing circle when icon selected.
+Background color is the color of the appearing circle when icon selected.<br>
-Active color is the color of the central icon when selected.
+Active color is the color of the central icon when selected.<br>
 Default color is the color of the centra icon when not selected.

 ```xml